Keetmanshoop Rural

 Keetmanshoop Rural is an electoral constituency in the ǁKaras Region of Namibia.
-It contains the Krönlein suburb of Keetmanshoop and the villages of Koës and Aroab, the settlements of Seeheim and Klein Karas, as well as several farming communities in the area.
+It covers an area of 37,922 sqkm and contains the Krönlein suburb of Keetmanshoop and the villages of Koës and Aroab, the settlements of Seeheim and Klein Karas, as well as several farming communities in the area.
+Keetmanshoop Rural had a population of 7,219 in 2011, up from 6,399 in 2001.
+As of 2020 the constituency had 6,398 registered voters.

 The constituency office is situated in Aroab.
-It had a populations of 7,219 in 2011, up from 6,399 in 2001.
-As of 2020 the constituency had 6,398 registered voters.